 Back to Top of Page

 We are usually able to ship an instrument, fully-serviced, within a few days to a week after receipt of your order.
 During extremely cold or hot weather, however, we will hold shipments of delicate wooden instruments if, in our opinion, there is significant risk of damage.
-We usually ship via United Parcel Service Ground Delivery for customers within the continental United States whenever possible and prepay all surface shipping and insurance costs on orders over $200.00.
+We usually ship via United Parcel Service Ground Delivery for customers within the continental United States whenever possible and prepay all surface shipping and insurance costs on orders over $250.00.
 Expedited air delivery via United Parcel Service or Federal Express are optionally available at cost.
-Smaller orders under $200.00 are assessed shipping at cost plus a $1.00 packing charge.
+Smaller orders under $250.00 are assessed shipping at cost.

 If, at the end of one week's trial period, you are dissatisfied for any reason whatsoever, please first obtain a return authorization by telephone and then ship the instrument back to us via UPS as per our instructions; we cannot accept any domestic returns made via parcel post, due to the higher likelihood of loss or damage.
-Provided that the returned instrument has not been damaged by improper use, storage, packing, or shipping, we will gladly refund the full purchase price (less any applicable restocking fee) or exchange it for another instrument of your choice.
+Provided that the returned instrument has not been damaged by improper use, storage, packing, or shipping, we will gladly make a full refund (less any applicable restocking fee) or exchange it for another instrument of your choice.
 Please read our Terms of Sale before placing your order.
 Unauthorized returns or repairs will not be accepted.
 Please read Scooter's Shipping Suggestions before you ship any instrument to us.

 Back to Top of Page